JumaJuiceTime/TheHundredSaints/Classes/Hunter.md

   * **Armour:** Light, shields
   * **Weapons:** Any

 Hardened to a life in the wilds, hunters develop a keen survival instinct and an intuitive connection with wild animals.
-A hunter’s knowledge of tracking, hunting, and survival is invaluable to any party travelling deep into Dolmenwood.
+A hunter’s knowledge of tracking, hunting, and survival is invaluable to any party travelling deep into the wild.

 ==== Starting Equipment ====